How do you keep bears away from your bird feeders?

 C. Install a large, bear-proof bird feeder pole.

-- More information on this in the next section!
+- More information on this is in the next section!

 Tip #3: Install a bear-proof bird feeder pole.